New USCIS Guidance on Alien Registration: What It Means for Immigrants

 Take Prompt Action With ALG Lawyers

 The recently issued executive order emphasizes compliance as a top priority for immigration enforcement.
-Thus, unregistered aliens must consult an experienced Los Angeles immigration lawyer promptly to avoid civil and criminal penalties.
+Therefore, it’s best to consult with an immigration lawyer before deciding if registration is necessary.